Pier1/rocketbelt/README.md

 Contributing
 ------------
-Rocketbelt is a living document and your contributions are valued—please submit [GitHub issues](https://github.com/pier1/rocketbelt/issues) and [pull requests](https://github.com/pier1/rocketbelt/pulls).
+Rocketbelt is a collaborative, living document and your contributions are valued—please submit [GitHub issues](https://github.com/pier1/rocketbelt/issues) and [pull requests](https://github.com/pier1/rocketbelt/pulls).

 See Also
 --------